STARS AND SOIL: CHAPTER TWO

 “I’m sorry,” she stammers.

 “And who are you?”
-His eyes travel down and then up again, grinning.
+His eyes travel down and then up again, grinning while he motions for another drink for himself.

 “Oh!
 The lady of the house herself.
-Where have your fathers been hiding you?”
+Where have your Teige and Rían been hiding you?”

-“They haven’t; I prefer to stick to the accounts and management of our business.”
+“They haven’t; I prefer to stick to the accounts and inventory side of the business.”

 “I hope to see you again.”
 The man winks and slowly turns back to his cadre with a chuckle.
-She turns on her heel and doesn’t waste a second in finding her father.
+She turns on her heel and doesn’t waste a second in finding Pa.

 “How much longer will this last?” she asks.

 “Not too much longer.
-Here, let me introduce you to Emily.
+Here, let me introduce you to Emily Namara.
 Emily is a trader we met recently while overseas in Sua.
 It was so comforting to have another Fayn to talk to.”

 “Our competitor, then.”
 Caitlin laughs.